Chappelle Administration Building

 The Chappelle Administration Building, on the campus of Allen University in Columbia, South Carolina, was designed by John Anderson Lankford, known as the "dean of black architects."
-The building name has been spelled Chapelle Administration Building in HABS and NPS reports.
+The building name has been spelled Chapelle Administration Building in Historic American Buildings Survey and National Park Service reports.
 It was declared a National Historic Landmark in 1976, cited as one Lankford's most important works.

 In addition to its National Register of Historic Places status, the Administration Building falls within the boundaries of Waverly Protection Area, a Preservation District within the City of Columbia Urban Design and Historic Preservation District system.
 This Preservation District is an expansion of Waverly Historic District.

 Description and history

 The Allen University campus is located northeast of downtown Columbia, centered in a block bounded by Taylor, Harden, Pine, and Hampton Streets.
 The Chappelle Building is set at the northwestern corner of this block, facing Harden Street.
 It is a 3 1/2-story masonry structure, built out of red brick with stone trim, and has a slate roof with a reproduction of its original cupola (destroyed by lightning in 1974) on top, and five gabled dormers.
 The main facade is fourteen bays wide, with a three-arched single-story porch extending across the middle six bays.
 The porch is topped by a low balustrade, and there is a pedimented entrance to the upper level of the porch on the second floor.
 Windows on the lower two levels have stone keystones, and there are panels of garlands between the second and third levels.